altid/altid.github.io/markdown.md

-# Ubqt-flavored markdown
+# Altid-flavored markdown

-Below is a list of markdown elements supported by ubqt, as well as a rough example of how they may be displayed by a client.
+Below is a list of markdown elements supported by altid, as well as a rough example of how they may be displayed by a client.

 ## From Common